dropps-io/lookso-protocol/LIPs/lip-social_registry.md

         "url": "String", // The url in decentralized storage with the post content and metadata "hash": "Bytes32" // The hash of the post object }
+    ], // The identifier (hash) of all the posts this account has liked, "dislikes": [
+      {
+        "url": "String", // The url in decentralized storage with the post content and metadata "hash": "Bytes32" // The hash of the post object }
-    ], // The identifier (hash) of all the posts this account has liked }
+    ], // The identifier (hash) of all the posts this account has disliked }
 }
 ```